Kim Hee-sun: Career

-Unlike her success in television, the big screen proved to be a bigger challenge for Kim's career.
-She made her film debut in 1997's Repechage opposite Jang Dong-gun, and the film's director Lee Kwang-hoon subsequently put her in his next film Ghost in Love (1999).
-In her most high-profile role to date, Kim played the daughter of a Mongolian general in the big-budget martial arts fantasy Bichunmoo, shot in China and released in the summer of 2000.
-Although criticized for her acting in the film, it gave her more local and international exposure than any of her other films.
+Unlike her success in television, the silver screen proved to be a bigger challenge for Kim's career.
+She made her film debut in 1997's Repechage opposite Jang Dong-gun, and the film's director Lee Kwang-hoon subsequently put her in his next film, Ghost in Love (1999).
+In her most high-profile role to date, Kim played the daughter of a Mongolian general in the big-budget martial arts fantasy Bichunmoo, shot in China and released in summer 2000.
+Although criticized for her acting in the film, it gave her more domestic and international exposure than any of her other films.
 Along with her popular TV dramas, it cemented her position as a Korean Wave star in mainland China, Hong Kong, Taiwan and throughout Southeast Asia.

 In late 2001, Kim took on a completely different kind of role, cutting her hair short and starring as an animator in Wanee & Junah.
 Although her acting in this film drew a favorable response from critics, the film itself was a commercial flop.
 Her career took a downturn in 2003, when the environmentally-themed melodrama A Man Who Went to Mars, also known as A Letter From Mars, costarring Shin Ha-kyun became an utter bomb at the box office.
 She returned to television, however My Fair Lady (2003) which was adapted from the Japanese television drama Yamato Nadeshiko, and Sad Love Story (2005) where she played a blind singer, both received low ratings.

 Due to her popularity among Chinese viewers, Kim was then cast opposite Jackie Chan in The Myth, for which she learned to speak Mandarin.
 Back in Korea, her career slump continued with Smile Again in 2006.